Sannevw/scenario_generation/README.md

 ## Video
-The (Supplementary Video)[IROS-SupplementaryVideo.mp4] shows generated scenarios for each of the three experiments.
+The [Supplementary Video](IROS-SupplementaryVideo.mp4) shows generated scenarios for each of the three experiments.

 ## Code
 The code contains three interactive Jupyter notebooks in which users can choose desired satisfaction values and generate/render scenarios.